 Advanced Technologies and the Future of Farming

-Data-driven decision-making is revolutionising a range of sectors, from healthcare to manufacturing, and it forms the backbone of Agriculture 4.0.
+Data-driven decision-making is revolutionizing a range of sectors, from healthcare to manufacturing, and it forms the backbone of Agriculture 4.0.

 Once all crop information is digitized and moved over from pen and paper, advanced technologies can work in precision farming.
 The many technological developments that can work in concert with future agriculture technology are:

 Data analytics is not so much a technology as what Agriculture 4.0 can do with data.
-When the future of farming depends on optimising scarce resources like arable land, water, and labour, data-driven decisions are critical.
+When the future of farming depends on optimizing scarce resources like arable land, water, and labor, data-driven decisions are critical.
 Data analytics leave no room for double-guessing and give farmers the confidence to make vital business decisions and improve crop growth.

 The Internet of Things (IoT)

 In the next iteration of the agricultural information technology revolution, the data comes not from the usual places but from “things” like sensors in the soil – in real-time.
 IoT sensors can measure moisture and let farmers know when it reaches below a certain predetermined level as a gauge of soil health.